gestimation/cifmodeling/README.md

 <img src="man/figures/README-example7-1.png" width="100%" />

-Arguments specified as scalars (for example, label.x = “Years from registration”) are applied uniformly to all panels.
-Character vectors of the same length as the number of panels (for example, `label.y = c("Diabetic retinopathy", "Macrovascular complications")`) assign a different label to each panel in order.
+Arguments specified as scalars (for example,
+`label.x = "Years from registration"`) are applied uniformly to all panels.
+Character vectors of the same length as the number of panels (for example,
+`label.y = c("Diabetic retinopathy", "Macrovascular complications")`)
+assign a different label to each panel in order.
 Lists provide the most flexibility, allowing each panel to have distinct settings that mirror